logzio/documentation/docs/user-guide/Infrastructure-monitoring/metrics-alert-manager.md

 ![Alert notification policy](https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana/metric-alert-notification-policy.png)

-## Silences – temporarily mute notifications
+### 3. Temporarily mute notifications with Silences

 Your system can trigger many alerts, creating noise that might distract team members from focusing on critical issues.
 To prevent this, you can use Silences to mute alerts during a certain time frame.